Guidelines for Foreign Teams

 PreviousNextTop

 Find out if ministry team members may have already-translated sermons or know of others who do.
-If you find a source for already-translated sermons, send a prayer request to the , requesting prayer for the member of your team who will be making the contact for the release of these sermons to David Wilkerson's multilingual web site.
+If you find a source for already-translated sermons, have your team pray for the volunteer who will be making the contact for the release of these sermons to David Wilkerson's multilingual web site.
 Ask that God will give you favor and wisdom in communication.
-(To submit prayer requests, you must first join this list by sending an e-mail message to tspspray-request @ misslink.org with ONLY the following in the body of the message:

 Work on these already-translated sermons first.
 Each ministry team member will need you to give him an assignment if he hasn't already selected a sermon for translation.
 Your job is to see that there is no duplication of effort.
 There's no sense in two people translating the same sermon and no sense in someone translating an already-translated sermon that is being prepared for viewing on the web.